soumandal/soumandal.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in the at [The University of Texas at Dallas](https://www.utdallas.edu/).
+I am a graduate student at [The University of Texas at Dallas](https://www.utdallas.edu/).

 My research interests are in applied machine learning and natural language processing.